tjohann/a20_sdk/README.md

 Make a sd-card for a target device
 ----------------------------------

-To make a ready to use sd-card you can use the small dialog based tool avaiblable via
+To make a ready to use sd-card (see also "Images" below) you can use the small dialog based tool avaiblable via

    ./script/make_sdcard.sh